FernE97/css-coding-standards/readme.md

 - Avoid [over-qualified selectors](#over-qualified)
 - Avoid [over specific class names](#class-names)
 - Avoid using ["magic" numbers](#magic-numbers), magic numbers are numbers that are used because they just work at the moment, but can be very fragile
-- Avoid using the font-shorthand property.
-This shorthand font property can become overly complicated and cause inheritance issues.
-The font-family must be declared every time too which isn't always necessary to declare.
+- Avoid using the font-shorthand property (all other shorthand properties are recommended).
+The shorthand font property can become overly complicated and cause inheritance issues.
+The font-family must be declared every time too which isn't always necessary.

 <h3 id="over-qualified">Over Qualified Selectors</h3>

-Over-qualifying selectors are unnecessary such as ``div.container``.
+Avoid using unnecessary ancestor selectors such as ``div.container``.
 This will limit the selector to only div's with a class of container, which most of the time isn't necessary.
-They can also cause specificity issues and lead to long messy selectors.
+Over-qualifying can also cause specificity issues and lead to long messy selectors.

 ```css
 /*=Over-qualified